Analytic Bijections for Smooth and Interpretable Normalizing Flows: Numerical Experiments

 We evaluate our analytic bijections and flow architectures across four settings: one-dimensional density estimation, two-dimensional coupling and radial flows, and a physics application to lattice field theory.
-All experiments are implemented in JAX \citep{bradbury2018JAXComposable}, and the analytic bijections presented in this work are available in the \texttt{bijx}\footnote{\url{https://github.com/mathisgerdes/bijx}} library \citep{gerdes2025BijxBijections}.

-\paragraph{Metrics.} We use three complementary metrics to assess flow quality: \begin{itemize} \item \textbf{Reverse KL divergence} $\KL(q \| p)$: The training objective, measuring how well the flow $q$ covers the target $p$.
-Computed using the change-of-variables formula with Monte Carlo samples from the flow. \item \textbf{Forward KL divergence} $\KL(p \| q)$: Measures how well the flow matches the target, penalizing missing modes more heavily than reverse KL.
-For density estimation experiments (Section~\ref{sec:exp-coupling}), this reduces to negative log-likelihood plus the (estimated) target entropy. \item \textbf{Effective Sample Size (ESS)}: When the target density is known analytically, ESS quantifies how representative samples from the flow are for estimating expectations under the target.
-Defined as $\mathrm{ESS} = (\sum_i w_i)^2 / \sum_i w_i^2$ where $w_i = p(x_i)/q(x_i)$ are importance weights.
-If this is evaluated on samples from the trained model, as is typically done, note that this is not sensitive to mode missing (see also Section~\ref{sec:exp-phi4}). \end{itemize}

-\paragraph{Target distributions.} We use target distributions that highlight different aspects of flow expressivity: \begin{itemize} \item \textbf{1D oscillating polynomial}: A hand-crafted univariate density with multiple modes and varying scales, designed to test the ability of stacked bijections to capture complex structure. \item \textbf{2D spiral}: A continuous spiral distribution in two dimensions, providing a challenging test case that requires capturing curved, non-convex structure.
-This distribution has significant radial organization, making it suitable for both coupling and radial flow evaluation. \item \textbf{2D Gaussian mixture}: A mixture of 5 Gaussians arranged in a circular pattern, testing the ability to capture well-separated modes.
-This multimodal target complements the unimodal spiral. \item \textbf{$\phi^4$ lattice field theory}: A physics-motivated target on a $20 \times 20$ lattice with periodic boundary conditions, testing the scalability to higher dimensions and the ability to handle bimodal structure arising from spontaneous symmetry breaking. \end{itemize} See Appendix~\ref{app:target-distributions} for precise definitions of the synthetic distributions; Section~\ref{sec:exp-phi4} provides the $\phi^4$ action.

-\paragraph{Optimization.} All models are trained using Adam with default momentum parameters ($\beta_1 = 0.9$, $\beta_2 = 0.999$).
-Learning rates and training schedules vary by experiment; details are provided in Appendix~\ref{app:training-details}.
-For each configuration, we report results averaged over 6 independent runs with different random seeds, with error bars indicating one standard deviation.
+We focus on discrete flows with closed-form inverses; continuous normalizing flows and residual flows require numerical integration or inversion and represent different tradeoffs outside our scope.